hdg204/DoctorsAsDataScientists/README.md

 Of the people with hypertension, what percentage also have heart disease?

 Plot a histogram of the age of people with hypertension.
 Repeat this for those without.
+What does the difference between these plots tell you?

 How much higher is the average BMI in people with hypertension vs people without hypertension?